09/05/2024

 01434 681320

-Popular backpacking site for those walking the path.
-Greencarts is quite close to the line of the wall and is a family run site offering pleasant camping in sheltered surroundings.
+A popular backpacking campsite for those walking the path.
+Greencarts is quite close to the line of the wall and is a family-run campsite offering pleasant camping in sheltered surroundings.

 01539 821119

-A remote site close to the closing stages of The Dales Way with plenty of options to explore the end or even drive a short way to the Cumbria/Yorkshire border and take in some of the middle sections.
+A remote campsite close to the closing stages of the Dales Way with plenty of options to explore the end or even drive a short way to the Cumbria/Yorkshire border and take in some of the middle sections.

 A rough and tough moorland outing that follows the Pennine spine of England.
 Expect long days, difficult terrain and bouts of bad weather.
 A great walk but you will need to be super fit.
 The Pennine Way runs from Edale in Derbyshire to just over the Scottish border at Kirk Yetholm.